 As base commander at Camp Taji in Iraq from 2004 to 2005, Catalanotti was responsible for 15,000 Iraqi soldiers and more than 500 coalition soldiers from the U.S., Great Britain, Australia, Italy, Poland, and Estonia—earning a Bronze Star for his service.
 Located 20 miles north of Baghdad, Camp Taji was the largest military base used by coalition forces in Iraq.

-Catalanotti retired from the U.S. Army in September 2014 and now serves as chief operations officer and director of the Military Veteran’s Psychology Program at the Massachusetts School of Professional Psychology in Newton, Mass.
+Catalanotti retired from the U.S. Army in September 2014 and now serves as chief operations officer and director of the Military Veteran’s Psychology Program at William James College in Newton, Mass.

 Assumption College President Francesco C. Cesareo, Ph.D., noted that Catalanotti was selected as this year’s Commencement speaker because his leadership and service to this country embody the values of a Catholic liberal arts education.